Best 2024 Fiction Books to read

 I saw this book on a reading list a long time ago and I added it to my TBR list.
 And somehow weeks later I thought this book was a murder mystery… wow, this is NOT a mystery book.
 HA.

 This is a fiction story that seems to parallel Harry Styles and Olivia Wilde relationship and let me just say – it’s a STEAMY read.
-And it’s gotten STEAMIER as I go, to be honest – so do what you want with that.
+And it got STEAMIER as you go – so do what you want with that.

 I can’t imagine this book will end any differently than Harry Styles’ relationship does… I can’t fathom they are going to get married, settle down and have children, but who knows… I’m about 60% done, so we will see.
 I’ll report back when I’m done.